isachinms/React-Challenges/README.md

 React Challenges solved using react function and class components.

-Bootstap has been used for UI of some of the challenges.
+Bootstrap has been used for UI of some of the challenges.